Philipp-Sc/cosmos-rust-bot/README.md

 **Build**

- *Recommended, make good use of litcrypt:*
-* `terra-rust-bot/src/lazy_bot/lazy_info/lazy_logs/control/view/interface/model/services/blockchain/smart_contracts/objects/meta/api/data/wallet.rs` (edit this file)

- *Required, one of the following build commands:*

-* `export LITCRYPT_ENCRYPT_KEY="ixHRHd2QfI4JjK37umIY4HdUImo0a2JPYTx9WAZjcLfDfTcl1CqjeANkg0OVE6P1CKF377YeKm5YU1zQTnBBuWKi0aESA3ma2lXaK86LZ2knsCmE6YfvCnTWte9MQ3wmhltWdgz8MsLAiNl8NyQG987XbtfsZPX17AH3GXtYKUYOgiMisJRricq0NRhwCfBptv0FkXBojqOqZiKtLhsKs8SOytYZWMgHbyEECAiMlM2ipFmWUYk92HCkkANKvdwv"` (set environment variable for litcrypt, min 256 characters)

-* `cargo build` (fast build)
+ *To make the process as simple as possible I created a bash script: ./install.sh* *You can choose between three different build options:*
+* `./install.sh dev` fast build
-* `cargo build --release` (optimized build)
+* `./install.sh prod` optimized build
-* `RUSTFLAGS="-C target-cpu=native" cargo build --release` (optimize the build for your CPU)
+* `./install.sh native` optimize the build for your CPU

-* `unset LITCRYPT_ENCRYPT_KEY`
 ---

 ### Step 2: terra-rust-bot.json